pnp/blog/content/post/microsoft-teams-community-call-april-2021.md

-gallery](https://aka.ms/teams-samples) to get started with Microsoft Teams development, hear and see the new [Microsoft 365 Extensibility look book gallery](https://aka.ms/m365/extensibility) co-developed by Microsoft Teams and Sharepoint engineering.
+gallery](https://aka.ms/teams-samples) to get started with Microsoft Teams development, hear and see the new [Microsoft 365 Extensibility look book gallery](https://aka.ms/m365/extensibility) co-developed by Microsoft Teams and SharePoint engineering.
 Quick demo of the Extensibility look book at [Microsoft Adoption site](https://adoption.microsoft.com) \>\> Solutions>\>Extensibility look book.
 Select a Product, Type of app or Scenario.
 To see the